-Since modifications to the Project design were necessary to resolve BVQI concerns, Cosipar decided to revise the documentation and resubmitted the PDD on April, on September and on October 2005.
+Since modifications to the Project Design Document were necessary to resolve BVQI concerns, Cosipar decided to revise the documentation and resubmitted the PDD on April, on September on October and on December 2005.
+There was another revision of the PDD issued in August 2006 to meet the requirements of the Executive Board raised in the submission of the project to registration.
 After reviewing the revised and resubmitted project documentation, BVQI issued this final validation report and opinion.